 - Cousins Ben and Gwen Tennyson, along with Gwen's older brother Ken.
 This seems restricted to their generation, though.

-- On The Simpsons, Ned Flanders' wife was named Maude, and their kids are Rod and Todd, all of which (most likely intentionally) rhyme with "God".
+- On The Simpsons, Ned Flanders's wife was named Maude, and their kids are Rod and Todd, all of which (most likely intentionally) rhyme with "God".

 - All of Jim-Bob and Michelle Duggar's children (stars of TLC's reality show 19 Kids and Counting) have names beginning with the letter J: Josh, Jana, John-David, Jill, Jessa, Jinger, Joseph, Josiah, Joy-Anna, Jedediah, Jeremiah, Jason, James, Justin, Jackson, Johannah, Jennifer, Jordyn-Grace, Josie, and the stillborn Jubilee.

-- Josh's two children with Anna Duggar have an M theme: Mackynzie and Michael.
+- Josh's two children with Anna Duggar are Mackynzie and Michael.

-- Faith, Hope and Charity Cardwell, according to the Guiness Book of Records, are the longest-lived set of triplets.
+- Faith, Hope, and Charity Cardwell, according to the Guinness Book of Records, are the longest-lived set of triplets.

 "I called them all George because I was worried that when I was older I might suffer from memory loss.
 I would have called my five girls George, too, but my wife said she thought that was overkill.
 When one of them is naughty, I shout 'George!' and that one knows who I mean.
 The only time it is awkward for me is when a teacher calls up and say we have a problem with George, and I have to ask them which one."

 - Sylvester Stallone's kids are the late Sage, Seargeoh, Sophia, Sistine, and Scarlett.
 When Stallone's mother heard about Sistine's name, she laughed that Sylvester's never seen the Sistine Chapel.